Creating a Style Guide: One-Stop Place for Your UI Design Team

 Mailchimp gives clear instructions on how grid columns should change sizes depending on the browser screen

 There are not many types of layouts found on the web.
 Typical web pages consist of such elements as header, footer, sidebar, and the main area.
-They are built using a grid, and the width, height, and purpose of each section is determined by you.
+They are built using a grid, and the width, height, and purpose of each section are determined by you.

 Layout guidelines from Salesforce style guide